davew-msft/2019AzureMigrateYourApps/README.md

  - 11:15- 11:30 min -Break

- - 11:30 – 12:15  – PPT - Containerizing and Orchestration of applications on Azure (Tim)
+ - 11:30 – 12:15  – PPT - Containerizing and Orchestration of applications on Azure (Tim, Vadim)

  - 12:15 – 12:45 Lunch